fengtingzhang/blog/_posts/2018-11-13-rubyconf-2018-day-one.md

 ----------

-## Opening Key note by Matz - The Power of The Community
+## Opening Key Note by Matz - The Power of The Community

 ### Programming languages

-* In early 1980s the BASIC programming language was limited, I didn't know any other language, I felt so frustrated by the limitations of BASICS
+* In early 1980s the BASICS programming language was limited, I didn't know any other language, I felt so frustrated by the limitations of BASICS
-* PASCAL compiler was expensive so I didn't compile but just read through the book - designed to be teaching language
+* PASCAL compiler was expensive so I didn't compile but just read through the book - PASCAL is designed to be teaching language
 * C was designed to replace Assembly, so those languages were designed with clear intentions
 * Programming language is a form of expressing human ideas

 #### History
 * I made it for fun, I didn't try to make any money out of it.
 * Why not me?
 This was my teenage dream, and then I went to college and majored in Computer Science.
-* 1993 I started developing Ruby with 1 user
+* In 1993 I started developing Ruby with 1 user
+* In 1995 Ruby mailing list was formed with 200 users.
+These users reported bugs and gave me suggestions.
+* The first email from the mail list was a friend congratulating me for creating the list, the second email was from him reporting that he found a bug.
+I fixed it, he reported another one, I fixed it again.
-* 1995 Ruby mailing list was formed with 200 users, report bugs and gave me suggestions - it predated the concept of open source in 1998, we didn't have a term for it so we called them free software
+* It predated the concept of open source in 1998, we didn't have a term for it so we called them free software
-* 2000 The Pickaxe Book - Total nuber of users, 10000 users?
+* 2000: The Pickaxe Book - Total number of users, 10000 users?
-* 2001 First Ruby Conf held in Tampa, Florida - 34 Attendees
+* 2001: First Ruby Conf held in Tampa, Florida - 34 Attendees
   ...
 * 2018 Estimated Number of Users Over 1M+

 #### 2018